 What is Roof Pitch?

 While there isn’t an industry standard for roof pitch, most pitches will fall within the range of 4″/12″ to 9″/12″.
 Pitches lower than a 4″/12″ will lead to your roof having a slight angle, and any under 2″/12″ is considered a flat roof.
-Pitches that are 9″/12″ and above are regarded as high angle roofs.
-The steepness of the pitch determines everything from aesthetics to more practical matters, like fallen leaves that may have accumulated on your roof in the fall.
+Pitches that are 9″/12″ and above are regarded as high-angle roofs.
+The pitch’s steepness determines everything from aesthetics to practicality, like fallen leaves that may have accumulated on your roof in the fall.
 Additionally, slopes that are either too steep or too shallow have direct effects on the types of building materials you can utilize for your roof.

-Roof pitch also impacts how much it will ultimately cost for your roof’s installation or repairs.
+Roof pitch has a significant impact on the final cost.
+Depending on how steep your roof is, it may directly impact how much it will ultimately cost your roof’s installation or repairs.
 The steeper the roof, the more difficult the worker’s job becomes.
 The added difficulty increases the overall labor costs to compensate for the extenuating circumstances.

 Are you in need of repairs for a leaky roof in Toms River, NJ?
 If you are, call Elegant Exteriors, LLC for a free estimate today at (908)-356-6372!